 In Chinese culture, these fluffy tufts of meteorological cotton candy have some interesting cultural significance.
 Having spent some time in China and surrounding nations where the Chinese have historically had a major influence, I’ve noticed a recurring motif in the swirling, stylised representation of clouds appearing everywhere from jewellery to the 2008 Beijing Olympics torch.
 So I set out to uncover the history and meaning of this natural phenomena as a popular Chinese symbol.

 China is traditionally an agricultural nation and farmers associated downpours with plentiful harvests that would feed them and provide for their families.
-As rain bearers, clouds got the glory for bringing the wet stuff, hence became linked to abundance.
-Yun, the word for cloud sounds like the Chinese word for luck or fortune, therefore the two became intrinsically connected.
-Their lofty seat between earth and heaven gave clouds celestial status, with stories and artwork often depicting them as the vehicle of travelling deities, think Monkey Magic!
-Dragons, another powerful, auspicious Chinese symbol are often pictured hiding among storm clouds or creating whirling puffs with their breathe to later bring rain.
+As rain bearers, clouds got the glory for bringing the wet stuff.
+Hence, clouds became linked to abundance.
+Yun, the word for cloud, sounds like the Chinese word for luck or fortune – therefore the two became intrinsically connected.
+Their lofty seat between earth and heaven gave clouds celestial status, with stories and artwork often depicting them as the vehicle of travelling deities – think Monkey Magic!
+Dragons, another powerful, auspicious Chinese symbol are often pictured hiding among storm clouds or creating whirling puffs with their breath.

 Clouds appear on bronze vessels from the Zhou dynasty (circa 1046-221BCE) in a pattern known as yunwen and leiwen (cloud and thunder), which is also known as a meander or key in its western forms.
 From here forward in history, the cloud motif and pattern adorns decorative and wearable arts such as furniture, porcelain, jewellery and clothing.